THE GAVIOTAS COMMUNITY in South America is

 by increasing the reabsorption of the carbon.

-found that it would be significantly cheaper for them to hire places like
+industries found that it would be significantly cheaper for them to hire

-Gaviotas to plant new forests to absorb carbon dioxide than to reduce their
+places like Gaviotas to plant new forests to absorb carbon dioxide than

-own emissions.
+to reduce their own emissions.
 And this is exactly what happened.
-Gaviotas

-contracted with Japanese industry to replant some 34,000 acres of the savannah
+Gaviotas contracted with Japanese industry to replant some 34,000 acres

-in Columbia with tree cover.
-Not only did they get paid for this,
+of the savannah in Columbia with tree cover.
+Not only did they get

-but then afterwards the Gaviotans developed a process of taping the trees
+paid for this, but then afterwards the Gaviotans developed a process of

-for their natural resin which resulted in an even greater profit from its
+taping the trees for their natural resin which resulted in an even greater

-installed some 50,000 solar waters in Columbia.
-Paolo emphasized
+built and installed some 50,000 solar waters in Columbia.
+Paolo

-that innovation is very great in Gaviotas.
-One aspect of this
+emphasized that innovation is very great in Gaviotas.
+One aspect

-seems to that if one person brings forth some new innovation, it invariably
+of this seems to that if one person brings forth some new innovation, it

-ends up benefiting everyone else in the community via the work and resulting
+invariably ends up benefiting everyone else in the community via the work

-financial rewards.
-AND since everyone knows everyone else in the
+and resulting financial rewards.
+AND since everyone knows everyone

-community, the creative individual is immediately acknowledged and recognized
+else in the community, the creative individual is immediately acknowledged

-for his/her contribution.
-The person feels very good about themselves.
+and recognized for his/her contribution.
+The person feels very good

-The whole result is a positive cycle of increased effort and innovation.
+about themselves.
+The whole result is a positive cycle of increased

 Tuesday: There was another 'slide presentation' via CD projection.

-generate multiple solutions for each individual problem.
-Acknowledge
+important to generate multiple solutions for each individual problem.

 A new term: "Glocal" (Taken I believe from Hazel Henderson's well known admonition to "Think Globally and act locally.")
 'Glocal' is the result of combining global and local.